 - Large-Scale Structure

 - Galaxy formation and evolution

-In addition to my purely theoretical work I am a member of several large experimental teams.
+In addition to his purely theoretical work, he is a member of several large experimental teams.
 On such experiments theorists often play a role in identifying which measurements are most amenable to comparison with theory, producing calculations or simulations which can be used to analyze the data, and using these to tease out the answers to specific questions.